kmdrn7/prometheus-config-merger/README.md

 # Prometheus Config Merger

 Prometheus Config Merger is a utility that allows you to merge multiple Prometheus configuration files into one and write it to a designated location.
+This tool allows you to specify a directory where you want to read the configuration files from and an output file where you want to write the merged configuration.
+It also supports the ability to notify a Prometheus-Server of config file changes.

 It also provides a way to automatically notify Prometheus-Server of any changes in the configuration file.
-This utility can be used in combination with Prometheus-Operator to segregate Prometheus-related configurations without needing to migrate your current monitoring stack to use Prometheus-Server by Prometheus-Operator.
+This utility can be used in combination with Prometheus-Operator to segregate Prometheus related configurations without needing to migrate your current monitoring stack to use Prometheus-Server provided by Prometheus-Operator.

+## Features

+* Merge multiple Prometheus configuration files into a single configuration file.
+* Watch for changes in the specified configuration directory and automatically merge new or updated files.
+* Notify a Prometheus-Server of config file changes.
+* Support for reading and rendering Prometheus configuration files, including extracting config files from .gz files or expanding environment variables inside config files.

+## Why use Prometheus Config Merger?

+Prometheus Config Merger is useful in situations where you have multiple teams or services that manage their own Prometheus configurations, but you want to have a single configuration file for your entire Prometheus setup.
+This allows you to have a centralized configuration management and avoid having to manually merge configuration files each time they are updated.

 Let's say we have 2 Prometheus configuration files